martanunesdea/martanunesdea.github.io/src/pages/bluetooth-4.md

 date: 2021-06-05
 layout: post.njk
 ---
 My first use of Bluetooth Low Energy was to get a wireless link between two devices with the lowest power consumption possible.
 The data being sent was basically a couple of long integers every now and again.
-It sounds technological quite simple, the complexity was on the custom biosensor being developed (not by me thankfully!).
+It sounds, and it was, quite a straightforward process.

 The second time I came across Bluetooth Low Energy, we needed to get several hundreds of MBs from a chunky lateral flow point of care device to a mobile app.
 BLE was not our preferred Bluetooth protocol but once we found out about Apple's policy regarding Bluetooth BR/EDR, we had to stick with that.